caterinaurban/Libra/README.md

 ### Experiment 3: Leveraging Multiple CPUs

 To reproduce the results shown in Table 3 one can use the script `cpus.sh` within Tool's `src/tool/` folder.
-This expects the full path to Tool's executable as input:

     > ./cpus.sh

 The script will generate the corresponding log files in Tool's `src/tool/tests/census/logs3`.
 These can be manually inspected or a table summary of them can be generated using the script `fetch.py` in Tool's `src/tool/tests/census/logs3` folder.

+> Please take note of the expected execution times before launching the script.
+On a less powerful machine than that used for our evaluation it might be preferable to comment out the most time consuming lines from the script before launching it.
+Note also that this script requires 64 CPUs, modify the script to fit your available resources before running it.

 In the `src/tool/tests/census` folder is also present the original dataset `census.csv` as well as the 5 trained neural networks (`10`, `12`, `20`, `40`, `45`).